JimmyMcKegger/exchangeReader/README.md

-# Shopify Exchange Analyzer
+# Shopify Exchange Reader

-A Python tool to analyze exchanges on Shopify orders and categorize them based on price differences and SKU changes.
+A Python tool to read exchanges from Shopify POS and categorize them based on price differences and SKU changes.

 ## Prerequisites